SQLAlchemy 2.0 Documentation

 AMERICAN_AMERICA.AL32UTF8

-The cx_Oracle driver also supports a programmatic alternative which is to
+The cx_Oracle driver also supported a programmatic alternative which is to pass

 and nencoding